B'desh PM Sheikh Hasina calls on President Kovind; discusses issues of mutual interest and bilateral cooperation | Politics

 ''Prime Minister Sheikh Hasina of Bangladesh called on President Ram Nath Kovind in Dhaka.
 Both leaders discussed several issues of mutual interest and bilateral cooperation between India and Bangladesh,” the Rashtrapati Bhavan said in a tweet.

+Both sides reviewed the progress in the multifaceted and comprehensive bilateral ties.
+The two leaders also recalled the spirit of the 1971 Liberation War and expressed satisfaction at the joint celebration of Maitri Diwas on December 6, Ministry of External Affairs (MEA) spokesperson Arindam Bagchi said.

 Bangladesh Foreign Minister Dr A.K.
-Abdul Momen also called on President Kovind in Dhaka.
+Abdul Momen separately called on President Kovind and ''apprised him of the excellent progress in bilateral cooperation and of future joint projects, including in the area of connectivity,'' he said in another tweet.

 ''FM Dr. Momen called on the Hon’ble President of India @rashtrapatibhvn and discussed bilateral issues.
 The dignitaries reiterated their wish to further consolidate the existing friendly ties between the two countries.
 Among others, SM @MdShahriarAlam and FS MB Momen were present,” Bangladesh Foreign Ministry tweeted.